-The House Intelligence Committee today released the long-classified 28 pages of a 2002 Congressional report that discussed the alleged role of Saudi Arabia in the attacks.
+The House Intelligence Committee today released the long-classified 28 pages of a 2002 congressional inquiry into the 9/11 attacks that deal with the alleged role of Saudi Arabia in the attacks.

 Cody Poplin is a student at Yale Law School.
 Prior to law school, Cody worked at the Brookings Institution and served as an editor of Lawfare.
 He graduated from the UNC-Chapel Hill in 2012 with degrees in Political Science & Peace, War, and Defense.